+- · Talking or texting, or dialing a phone

+- Changing radio stations, shuffling/ streaming music,

-- · Passengers, pets, or objects moving in the car - Eating, drinking, or smoking - · Searching for an item - Intense or emotional conversations, or cognitive distractions, such a trying to solve a problem - · Putting on makeup or looking in the mirror
+- Passengers, pets, or objects moving in the car

+- Eating, drinking, or smoking

+- Searching for an item

+- Intense or emotional conversations, or cognitive distractions, such a trying to solve a problem.

+- Putting on makeup or looking in the mirror

-Coach your teen to avoid distracting activities especially in busy, congested environments.
+Coach your teen to avoid distracting activities whenever possible, but especially in busy, congested environments.
 Remind them to focus on keeping as much space as possible around the vehicle at all times.